OmniLayer/spec/README.md

 The protocol will split up the 1000 Quantum Miner tokens and send them to the other holders of those tokens, according to how many tokens they have.
 The sender will be charged a transfer fee based on the number of addresses that receive any of the 1000 Quantum Miner tokens.

-This message can be used for giveaways, paying employees, or even paying dividends (please make sure your proposed use case is legal in your jurisdiction!!)
+Note to users: please make sure your proposed use case is legal in your jurisdiction!!

 ## Distributed Exchange